ImmoweltGroup/docker-publish/README.md

     --arg    <string>             The build-arg key to use when forwarding the current iterated tag.
     --image  <string>             The image name for the docker images to create.
-    --latest <string>             An optional 'latest' tag to specify, defaults to 'latest'
+    --latest <string>             An optional 'latest' tag to specify, defaults to 'latest' --strip  <string>             An optional string which will be removed from the docker tags to generate.
+E.g. useful if your repo is named 'foo/java-alpine' and you don't want to repeat the '-alpine' keyword in tags.
 ```

 #### Example usage